Leonard Peltier: Indictments and trials for the murder of Aquash

-In 2003 there were federal grand jury hearings on charges against Arlo Looking Cloud and John Graham for the murder of Anna Mae Aquash.
+In 2003, there were federal grand jury hearings on charges against Arlo Looking Cloud and John Graham for the kidnapping, rape and murder of Anna Mae Aquash.
 Bruce Ellison, Leonard Peltier's lawyer since the 1970s, was subpoenaed and invoked his Fifth Amendment rights against self-incrimination, refusing to testify.
 He also refused to testify, on the same grounds, at Looking Cloud's trial in 2004.
 During the trial, the federal prosecutor named Ellison as a co-conspirator in the Aquash case.
 Witnesses said that Ellison participated in interrogating Aquash about being an FBI informant on December 11, 1975, shortly before her murder.

+Leonard Peltier is quoted in We, The People as saying, "I think it was around that December when I heard that Anna Mae was dead.
+I was in that jail over there in Canada right around whenever they exposed who she really was and what she died from, but I believe I didn't hear about it until December."
+Peltier had knowledge of Anna Mae Aquash's death in December, months before her body was found and her family was notified of her death.

 In February 2004, Fritz Arlo Looking Cloud, an Oglala Sioux, was tried and convicted of the murder of Aquash.
 In Looking Cloud's trial, the prosecution argued that AIM's suspicion of Aquash stemmed from her having heard Peltier admit to the murders of the FBI agents.
 Darlene "Kamook" Nichols, former wife of the AIM leader Dennis Banks, testified that in late 1975, Peltier told of shooting the FBI agents.
 He was talking to a small group of AIM activists who were fugitives from law enforcement.
 They included Nichols, her sister Bernie Nichols (later Lafferty), Nichols' husband Dennis Banks, and Aquash, among several others.
 Nichols testified that Peltier said, "The motherfucker was begging for his life, but I shot him anyway."
 Bernie Nichols-Lafferty gave the same account of Peltier's statement.
 At the time, all were fleeing law enforcement after the Pine Ridge shootout.